shawnlaffan/biodiverse/README.md

 *Example* applications can be seen at the [publications page](https://github.com/shawnlaffan/biodiverse/wiki/PublicationsList).

-*Help* can be located via the [help pages](https://github.com/shawnlaffan/biodiverse/wiki/HelpOverview) (these are also listed at the left of this page).
+*Help* can be located via the [help pages](https://github.com/shawnlaffan/biodiverse/wiki/Home) (these are also accessible via the wiki link on the right of this page).

 A **discussion group** is at http://groups.google.com.au/group/biodiverse-users and a **blog** at http://biodiverse-analysis-software.blogspot.com.au/